Universal Immune System Simulator

 Doc.
 Giulia Russo

-Assistant Professor at the Department of Drug and Health Sciences, University of Catania.
+Senior Assistant Professor at the Department of Drug and Health Sciences, University of Catania.
 She gained her PhD in “Basic and Applied Biomedical Sciences” in 2018 with a special interest in computational and systems biology topics.
 From 2018 to 2020 she was a Research Fellow at the Department of Drug and Health Sciences, University of Catania.
 Since 2020 she has been a Research Fellow in Computer Science at the same Department.
 She also teaches Computer Science at the CdLM in Pharmacy of the University of Catania and she is Adjunct Research Fellow at University of Griffith, Australia.

 Doc.
 Valentina Di Salvatore

-Post-doc researcher and assistant professor at Health and Drug sciences Department at the University of Catania.
+Assistant professor at Health and Drug sciences Department at the University of Catania.
 Technical project manager for the In Silico World EU funded project.
 Her research activity focuses mainly on computational biology, with particular attention to data mining process, statistical analysis and high throughput genomic data analysis and interpretation

 Prof. Santo Motta